 Dr Stella Pedrazzini

-Dr Stella Pedrazzini is a lecturer in the Department of Materials at Imperial College London.
+Dr Stella Pedrazzini is a Senior Lecturer in the Department of Materials at Imperial College London.
 She works on the environmental degradation of engineering alloys, with a particular interest in oxidation and hot corrosion of nickel and cobalt-based superalloys, aqueous corrosion of steel as well as advanced characterisation techniques such as transmission electron microscopy (TEM) and atom probe tomography (APT).
 She teaches the 1st year undergraduate module in Materials Electrochemistry.

 Dr Minh-Son Pham